NtDallas/Fenrir/README.md

 # Fenrir

 This is a C++ code designed to easily perform stack spoofing with a fake stack frame after the gadget.
 This project is based on `LoudSunRun`, but instead of using the `jmp RBX` gadget, it utilizes `jmp RDI`.
-With this approach, Elastic XDR does not detect the spoofing.

 Nowadays, some EDRs have stopped hooking Nt functions in ntdll.dll due to the ease of evading such hooks, as demonstrated by solutions like Elastic XDR.